 - 1. Referral Options Referral options cannot be restricted to less than all providers in the network that are qualified to provide covered specialty services.
 Generally, you will need a referral and prior Authorization in order to receive services (including routine visits) from specialty-care Plan Providers.
-You do not need a referral or prior Authorization in order to obtain access to eye care services or OB/GYN care. - 2.
-Timely Referrals for Access to Specialty Care Kaiser Permanente processes all referrals according to applicable State/Federal and NCQA timeline requirements and makes the determination as expeditiously as the member's health condition requires, but no later than 14 calendar days after the receipt of the request.
-A one-time, 14 day extension may be granted if requested or if it is justified.
-Kaiser Permanente's "Timeliness of UM Decision Making Policy and Procedure" addresses the full process for referral timeliness requirements. - 3.
-Expedited Referral Process Kaiser Permanente will make a decision as expeditiously as the member's health condition requires, but no later than 72 hours after the receipt of the request.
-Kaiser Permanente's "Timeliness of UM Decision Making Policy and Procedure" addresses the full process for urgent referrals. - 4.
+You do not need a referral or prior Authorization for some services in order to obtain access like Primary Care Provider (PCP) visits, eye care services, or OB/GYN care. - 2.
+Timely Referrals for Access to Specialty Care Kaiser Permanente processes all referrals according to applicable State/Federal and NCQA timeline requirements and makes the determination as expeditiously as the member's health condition requires, but no later than 15 calendar days after the receipt of the request.
+A one-time, 15-day extension may be granted if requested or if it is justified.
+Kaiser Permanente's "Utilization Review Timeliness Policy and Procedure" addresses the full process for referral timeliness requirements. - 3.
+Expedited Referral Process If a provider or member believes a request for medical/behavioral health/substance use disorder care or services where application of the time frame for making routine or non-life-threatening care determinations does do the follow: - Seriously jeopardize the life or health of the member or the member's ability to regain maximum function, based on a prudent layperson's judgement, OR - Seriously jeopardize the life, health or safety of the member or others due to the member's psychological state, OR

+- In the opinions of a practitioner with knowledge of the member's medical or behavioral condition, would subject the member to adverse health consequences without the care or treatment that is the subject of the request.
+Then UM shall make the determination and notify the member or member's representative and the provider/medical facility of the determination, as soon as possible, taking into account the medical condition of the member, but no later than seventy-two (72) hours after the receipt of the request.
+Kaiser Permanente's "Utilization Review Timeliness Policy and Procedure" addresses the full process for referral timeliness requirements. - 4.
 Approved Referrals Cannot be Retrospectively Denied Referrals that have been approved cannot be retrospectively denied, except for fraud or abuse. - 5.
-Approved Referrals Cannot be Changed After Preauthorization Referrals cannot be changed after preauthorization unless there is evidence of fraud or abuse. - 6.
-Disclosure of Variable Deductible, Coinsurance and/or Copayments Only primary care providers are tiered.
-For purposes of tiering, Primary Care refers to only Internal Medicine, Family Medicine and Pediatric providers.
-Primary care providers who are employed by the Colorado Permanente Medical Group are in a tier with a lower cost share than primary care providers who are contracted with Colorado Permanente Medical Group.
-This is the only criteria applied to tier providers in the network.
-Tiering does not include mental health providers, OB/GYN providers, or other specialties.
+Approved Referrals Cannot be Changed After Preauthorization Referrals cannot be changed after preauthorization unless there is evidence of an error, fraud, abuse, changes in eligibility, or a modification request submitted by the provider or member. - 6.
+Disclosure of Variable Deductible, Coinsurance and/or Copayments Member costsharing, copayments, and deductibles can be found on the member ID card.